carlosvin/carlosvin.github.io/posts/rest-urls.en.rst

 Collections
 -----------

-All the actions we have already explained were actually applied over a cars collection.
+All actions we have already explained were actually applied over a cars collection.

 But, what happen if a resource has a nested collection?